rschiffler/EmptyFrontEndProject/README.md

 # EmptyFrontEndProject
-An empty front end project complete with Stylus, Gulp, Handlebars and BEM naming convention examples
+An empty front end project complete with Stylus, Gulp and Handlebars using a BEM naming style.

 1. Clone this repo locally
 1. Run ```npm install```